 Recognise your mistakes and own them

 We need to be able to take ownership of our own mistakes and not put blame on others.
-Reflect inwardly and make the changes you need to to help you move forward.
+Reflect inwardly and make the changes you need to help you move forward.
 This is a good thing.
 Learn how to grow from failure.
 Embrace it don’t fight it.
 See failure as an opportunity to learn new things.
 Failure has the potential to be the catalyst for a new beginning

 Focus on what you can control

-Look at what you can do instead of putting attention on your weaknesses.
+Look at what you can do instead of paying attention to your weaknesses.
 Write down your strengths if you have to.
 Look at what is in your power to change and change that.
 Let go of whatever is not in your control.
 5 years ago I had a complete breakdown.
 I couldn’t control much but I could get out of bed in the morning to start.
 It took one gradual small step at a time.
 I had nothing left inside of me or so I thought.
 I celebrated small victories every day.
 That brings me to another point.
 You can control your mind and what you think.
 Take captive every thought.
 Write them down even.
 Replace them with good, productive and focused thoughts.
 Don’t waste your energy worrying about things that may not even happen.

 Don’t listen to the negative voices

 I have only learnt this the hard way.
 We do not need to entertain every argument that comes our way.
 We can choose to not engage.
 Do not allow people to criticise you constantly.
-I had to end a 12-year long friendship because of this.
+I had to end a 12-year-long friendship because of this.
 When someone is always putting you down that is a red flag.
-You do not people like that in your life.
+You do not have people like that in your life.
 They are not in your corner.
 Don’t let these voices or judgements drive you.
 We as women have a terrible habit of comparing ourselves to others.
 I was at a networking event with some women I look up to only to realise they also have insecurities and flaws.
 We all just need to stop this comparing, judgement and gossip.
 We are all unique.